 If you want to carry on cycling through the cold winter months, you're going to have to deal with rain, but the right legwear can help stop your rides turning into soaking-wet miseryfests.
-We've racked up the cold and wet winter miles to find out which are the best waterproof trousers, tights and even jeans.
+We've racked up the cold and wet winter miles to round up the best waterproof cycling trousers.

 Choose waterproof trousers for total rain protection; water-resistant tights for rides where you don't mind getting a bit damp.
 To really keep the rain out requires waterproof fabrics and sealed seams, which is incompatible with the stretch needed for tights, but the best water-repellent stretch fabrics do a pretty good job of keeping the rain out for a while.

 Whichever route you go down, look for plenty of reflective patches to increase your visibility in the winter gloom.

 Trousers and jeans made from water-repellent cotton are an unexpectedly effective alternative that look normal off the bike.